TeamLumi/luminescent-team/rom-hacking/scripting/place-data.md

 The X/Y position that your object will be placed at in the zone that you determined.

 :::info
-For overworld maps, 0,0 is in the top left of the whole map.
+For overworld maps, 0,0 is in the top left (North West) corner of the map.
 :::

 ### HeightLayer